edanshin/toy-robot-go/README.md

 ### Development tools
    1) Go 1.13
    2) VS Code
+   3) Git

 ### Build and run the program
-- Pre-compiled version of the program is provided.
+- To run the app, execute "go run main.go" command in the app folder.

+- To run the app with predefined commands, execute "go run main.go [commands file path]" command in the app folder.
+The commands file should be a text file with a list of commands, delimited by new line.

 - To build the app, execute "go build" command in the app folder.
-- To run the app, execute "./toy-robot" command in the app folder.
-- To run the app with predefined commands, execute "./toy-robot [commands file path]" command in the app folder.
-The commands file should be a text file with a list of commands, delimited by new line.